- Books, Literature, and Writing»

-HUNDING'S SAGA - 5: BAIT SWALLOWED, Lying Lifing's Lure Laid
+HUNDING'S SAGA - 5: THE BAIT IS SWALLOWED, Lying Lifing's Lure Laid

 Will Hunding be Lifing's foil?